 If you’re planning to get one of the Microsoft Office products, Black Friday and Cyber Monday 2018 are good opportunities to get a deal on the world’s most popular productivity software suite.
-The first Black Friday and Cyber Monday Microsoft Office deals are expected to show up soon.
-But, some attractive Office discounts are available even now.
+Black Friday & Cyber Monday Microsoft Office deals are available now.
 You can find them below.
 For future updates, you can bookmark and check back this page.
 We will include new deals as soon as we find them.

 Here’s a simple tip on how to disable / enable touchpad on your laptop with Windows 10 operating system.
 This is handy if you already have a mouse attached to your notebook or use a touchscreen and want to disable the touchpad to prevent accidental pointer moves while typing on the keyboard.